 Here’s are ways to start.

 - Dare to start talking about your inevitable death.
-Learn about and appoint a health care proxy to be sure that your end-of-life choices will be honored.
+Learn about and appoint a health care agent (proxy) to be sure that your end-of-life choices will be honored.

 - Speak to your doctor and an elder lawyer for the advance directives and the other legalities.